 Optimization of light

-After air drying of the glass slide, add oil immersion for the better resolution.
-Then place a slide on the stage of a light microscope and adjust the slide by the stage clips.
-Observe the specimen through the eyepiece, whether the organism of desire is visible or not.
+After air-drying of the glass slide, add oil immersion for the better resolution.
+Then, place a slide on the stage of a light microscope and adjust it by moving the stage clips.
+Through the eyepiece, observe the specimen to test whether it is visible or not.

 Adjustment of the Condenser lens

-To visualize the magnified image of the specimen first, adjust the condenser lens of the light microscope.
+To visualize the magnified image of the specimen, adjust the condenser lens of the light microscope.
 A condenser lens plays a significant role in transferring the incident light from the illuminator to the specimen.
-The condenser lens must be near the specimen.
+The condenser lens must be near to the specimen.

 Focus the specimen

-To get the clear picture of the specimen, focus the object or specimen through the “Iris diaphragm” which play a pivotal role to control the diameter of the light coming from the condenser to the specimen.
+To get the specimen’s clear picture, focus the object or organism through the iris diaphragm (controls the diameter of the light coming from the condenser to the specimen).

 When the diaphragm is nearly close to the condenser lens, it adds contrast to the specimen.
-When the diaphragm is farther apart from the condenser lens, it adds brightness to the specimen.
+When the diaphragm is farther apart from the condenser lens, it adds brightness to the organism.

 The positioning of the specimen

-After focusing, locate the specimen prior to the eyepiece via stage control.
-The stage control consists of coarse and fine adjustment knobs, which help in the movement of the stage to move up, down, left and right directions.
+After focusing, locate the specimen relative to the eyepiece by using stage control.
+The stage control consists of coarse and fine adjustment knobs, which help in the movement of the stage to up, down, left and right directions.
 The coarse and fine knobs also sharpen the image.

 Selection of objective lens

-Select one type of objective lens which can give a best-magnified image via objective revolver.
-The objective revolver holds three or four types of objective lens with different magnification power like 10x, 40x, 100x etc.
+Select one type of objective lens that can give a best-magnified image through the objective revolver.
+The objective revolver holds three or four objective lenses with different magnification powers like 10x, 40x, 100x etc.

 Adjust the Illuminator

-- It can easily produce a magnified image of the fixed specimens and live cells.
+- It can quickly produce a magnified image of the fixed specimens and live cells.